“The Jewish Bride” by Rembrandt

 “I should be happy to give ten years of my life, if I could go on sitting here in front of this picture for a fortnight, with only a crust of dry bread for food.”

 Rembrandt was an innovative and prolific master of the visual artists.
-His works depict a wide range of style and subject matter, from portraits to landscapes, allegorical and historical scenes, biblical and mythological themes.
+His works depict a range of styles and subjects, from portraits to landscapes, allegorical and historical scenes, biblical and mythological themes.
 Living during a period of great wealth and cultural achievement, the Dutch Golden Age, he achieved success early in his career as a portrait painter.
-However, Rembrandt lived beyond his means and his later years were marked by personal tragedy and financial hardships.
+However, Rembrandt lived beyond his means, and personal tragedy and financial hardships marked his later years.

 Rembrandt was buried as a poor man in an unknown grave, owned by the church.
 After twenty years, his remains were destroyed, as was customary for poor people at the time.